dionarodrigues/labs/weather-app-js/README.md

 **A simple weather app using a few lines of Javascript on top of Bootstrap HTML/CSS**

-When entering a city name, this app obtains info from the [AccuWeather API](https://developer.accuweather.com/) and displays some details about the weather at that time by using `fetch API` and some other great ES6 features, like Template Literals (template strings) for example.
+When entering a city name, this app obtains info from the [AccuWeather API](https://developer.accuweather.com/) and displays some details about the weather at that time by using `fetch API` and some other great ES6 features, like Local Storage and Template Literals (template strings) for example.